Language: EN

 api-rest-nodejs-express-running

-Explaining our REST API code
+Let’s explain our REST API code

 In the rest of the code, we are defining different routes for our application, according to the definition we made in the previous section.

-In these functions, we use the ‘request’ object to obtain the parameters that we have passed to the API in the request.
+In these functions, we use the ‘request’ object to obtain the parameters we passed to the API in the request.
 Depending on the type of request, we use the appropriate property (params, query, or body).

 On the other hand, we use the ‘response’ object to return the results to the client.
 In this example, we are simply returning a text informing that the corresponding request has been received correctly.